Starting from the Ground Up: Building an Unclaimed Property Compliance Program

 Companies choose to tackle this critical first step in a variety of ways.
 Some companies rely on Excel spreadsheets and calculate dormancy manually, reviewing each state and property type separately.
 Others input their data into a commercial software platform to identify dormant property.
 Firms with sizable IT departments (and budgets) have actually built their own unclaimed property rules engines.

-As you determine which property is eligible to be reported, you should also identify which items require a state mandated due diligence letter.
-While due diligence letters are a requirement in all 55 jurisdictions, not every item requires a letter to be sent because of minimum value thresholds and other exemptions.
+As you determine which property is eligible for reporting, you should also identify which items require a state mandated due diligence letter.
+While due diligence letters are a requirement in all 55 jurisdictions, not every item requires a letter to be sent because of minimum value thresholds and other potential exemptions.

 Revisit your answer to Question #1 to be sure the responsible party is keeping up to date on these thresholds.